 First, install the app on your Android device.
 Then click on the plus sign in through the lower-right side of the screen.
 You will then need to type in the name of the desired product.
 After locating what you want, add it to your watchlist and choose a price — if the product drops below the indicated price, you’ll receive an alert on your mobile phone.

-Alternatively, you can also install the official Amazon app (available on both Android and iOS), and add items to your Watchlist.
-The app will notify the user of any price decreases on watched items.
 If you choose to install the official app, you must enable Your Watched and Waitlisted Deals, which is normally an option within the app’s Settings menu.
 Amazon provides full instructions on configuring the app.

 Really Simple Syndication